Definition of the term (“What is a Device Master Record?”)

-A Device Master Record is a technical product file with compilation of records which includes the processes and specifications for an end product (FDA 21 CFR 820).
-The term Device Master Record was coined by the US Food and Drug Administration (FDA) and is part of the Quality System Regulation (QSR).
+A Device Master Record is a technical product file with a compilation of documents and records containing all specifications and manufacturing procedures for a medical device(FDA 21 CFR 820).
+The term Device Master Record was coined by the US Food and Drug Administration (FDA) and is part of the Quality Assurance Regulations (QSR).

 What is the connection to the FDA?

 As developments in the medical device section have increased enormously in recent years, the regulatory authorities are also constantly facing new hurdles.
 The FDA (Food and Drug Administration) has become an international role model with its reliability and consistent regulation.
 With regard to the FDA, the Device Master Record represents one aspect of the comprehensive documentation system aimed at regulating the quality assurance of medical devices.
 While the FDA only focuses on devices for the US market, the revision of ISO 13485(: 2016) and the Medical Device File anchored in it now also make quality assurance(QA) documentation mandatory in Europe.